Neo23x0/yarGen/README.md

 In order to be able to use it you just need an API key that you can get for free if you contact them at contact@binar.ly.
 The option to activate binarly lookups is '--binarly'.
-/* Feb 2017: The API service is currently offline */

 Since version 0.17.0 yarGen allows creating multiple databases for opcodes and strings.
 You can now easily create a new database by using